sitamgithub-MSIT/MalDetect/README.md

 To test the deployed service locally, follow these steps:

-1. cd into the `test/` directory: `cd test/`
+1. Check the `test/` directory for the test files.
-2. Assuming you have your conda environment activated, install the dependencies for testing: `pip install -r requirements-test.txt`
+2. Assuming you have your virtual environment activated, install the dependencies for testing: `pip install -r requirements_test.txt`
 3. Run the `test_app.py` file to test the Flask app.
-4. Execute the command: `pytest test_app.py`
+4. Execute the command: `pytest test/test_app.py`
 5. Verify the response and check for any errors or issues.
 6. Optionally, please look at the screenshots in the assets folder for test results.